Creative Commons License 2024 Volume 11 Issue 1

 2.42

-Means in the column followed by the same letter (s) are not significantly different at 5% level of significance.
+Means in the column followed by the same letter (s) are not significantly different at a 5% level of significance.
 NDPPP =Number of Damaged plant per plot, % DLPP =Percent of damaged leave per plant, NLPPBS =Number of Larvae before spray, NSLPP before 1st spray =Number of survived larvae per plot, NSLPP before 1st and 2nd spray = number of survived larvae per plot, LSD (0.05) = Least significant difference at 5% level, SE+ = standard error and CV (%) = coefficient of variation in percent

 Larva mortality percentage

-The highest larval mortality percentage (83.82 and 95.5) after the first and second spray was recorded from plots sprayed by Agrolambasin supper 315, whereas plots sprayed by Karate 5% EC and Dimethoate recorded (77.95, 76.10 after the first and 91.13, 91.10 after first and second spray) larva mortality percentage respectively.
+The highest larval mortality percentage (83.82% and 95.5%) after the first and second spray was recorded from plots sprayed by Agrolambasin supper 315, whereas plots sprayed by Karate 5% EC and Dimethoate recorded (77.95, 76.10 after the first and 91.13, 91.10 after first and second spray) larva mortality percentage respectively.
 The lowest (63.49 and 82.53) larval mortality percentage was recorded from Malathion after the first and second sprays (Table 3).
 The plots, which were not sprayed with insecticide, showed no larva mortality percentage recorded except the decrease in larval number due to cannibalism and other natural enemies [20].

 Table 3.
 Larva Mortality percentage as influenced by insecticides